Advanced trailer tracking is much more than just a dot on a map

 EROAD Asset Tracker Powered by Phillips Connect

-EROAD has partnered with industry leader Phillips Connect to offer a full range of smart trailer and asset tracker devices that provide motor carriers with powerful insights into the location and health of their trailers and other assets.
+EROAD has partnered with industry leader Phillips Connect to offer a full range of advanced trailer and asset tracker devices that provide motor carriers with powerful insights into the location and health of their trailers and other assets.

 - EROAD Asset Tracker powered by Philips Connect allows you to check lights, brakes and tire pressure remotely, making sure your driver, trailer and loads are safe before they hit the road.